 Ever-Green Energy began its partnership with Oberlin College in 2015, working toward meeting Oberlin’s goal of making the campus carbon neutral by 2025.
 Oberlin is committed to a sustainable and reliable infrastructure plan that is financially pragmatic and implementable.
 This effort has included a comprehensive assessment of building performance, fourth generation distribution system solutions, carbon-free energy sources, and the potential of integrating the system with the local community.

 Ever-Green led the Carbon Neutrality Implementation Plan for the Oberlin campus with an emphasis on energy and water utilities.
 Efforts included data collection, identification of building energy efficiency opportunities, exploration of renewable energy source options, development of financial strategies, and community and campus engagement.
-Ever-Green has recently begun a new phase of work with Oberlin to lead implementation of the planning recommendations, which includes design of the campus conversion from steam to hot water, verification of the optimal carbon-free energy supply strategies, utility organizational planning, development of financing strategies, and continued campus and community engagement.
+Beginning in 2019, Ever-Green led implementation of the planning recommendations, which included design of the campus conversion from steam to hot water, verification of the optimal carbon-free energy supply strategies, utility organizational planning, development of financing strategies, and continued campus and community engagement.

 Oberlin College is a four-year liberal arts college and conservatory of music with a reputation for leadership in campus sustainability.
 Oberlin’s Office of Environmental Sustainability takes a multidisciplinary approach to advancing sustainability for campus and community resilience.